We are thrilled to introduce TCSYO’s Chamber Music Program!

 He has received accolades for his teaching by numerous world-class cellists such as Yo-Yo Ma and Janos Starker and has been the feature of numerous articles in such publications as the Washington Post, The Baltimore Sun, The Washington Jewish Weekly, The Vienna (VA) Connection and The Montgomery Journal.
 Yo-Yo Ma, also notes him in a biography about him entitled, “Musicians With a Mission”, as being a superb teacher of young children.

-These TCSYO Chamber Ensembles will perform at the Millennium Stage on June 4, 2019 6:00 pm
+These TCSYO Chamber Ensembles performed at the Millennium Stage on June 4, 2019

 Ludwig van Beethoven - String Quartet No. 7, in F Major, Op.
 59, No. 1